ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Fundamentally, a Transport Services API needs to provide connection objects ({{objects}}) that allow applications to establish communication, and then send and receive data.
 These could be exposed as handles or referenced objects, depending on the language.

-Beyond the connection objects, there are several high-level groups of actions that any Transport Services API implementing this specification MUST provide:
+Beyond the connection objects, there are several high-level groups of actions that any Transport Services API needs to provide:

 * Pre-Establishment ({{preestablishment}}) encompasses the properties that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
-For any system that provides generic Transport Services, these properties SHOULD apply to multiple transport protocols.
+These properties apply to multiple transport protocols, unless otherwise specified.
 Properties specified during Pre-Establishment can have a large impact on the rest of the interface: they modify how establishment occurs, they influence the expectations around data transfer, and they determine the set of events that will be supported.

 * Establishment ({{establishment}}) focuses on the actions that an application takes on the connection objects to prepare for data transfer.

 * Data Transfer ({{datatransfer}}) consists of how an application represents the data to be sent and received, the functions required to send and receive that data, and how the application is notified of the status of its data transfer.

 * Event Handling ({{events}}) defines categories of notifications which an application can receive during the lifetime of transport objects.
-Events MAY also provide opportunities for the application to interact with the underlying transport by querying state or updating maintenance options.
+Events also provide opportunities for the application to interact with the underlying transport by querying state or updating maintenance options.

 * Termination ({{termination}}) focuses on the methods by which data transmission is stopped, and state is torn down in the transport.